huggingface/blog/vision_encoder_decoder_blog.md

-The above images tells us that, when the model generates the (first) `cat` in `a cat laying on top of a couch next to another cat`, it pays attention to the 2 cute cats!
+The above images tell us that, when the model generates the (first) `cat` in `a cat laying on top of a couch next to another cat`, it pays attention to the 2 cute cats!

 Let's check for the second occurrence of `cat` in the generation: